 Privacy regulations require specific capabilities for managing personal data.

-Identify and classify PII in your Salesforce org:
+Identify and classify PII in your Salesforce org.
+Common PII categories include:

 Create data classification fields on relevant objects.
 Use Shield Platform Encryption for high-sensitivity fields.